 Parents will be required to request certain types of absence in advance in exceptional circumstances.
-In order to have requests for a leave of absence considered, the school will expect parents to contact the headteacher by completing an exceptional leave request form prior to taking this leave (see attachment) at least two weeks prior to the proposed start date of the leave of absence, providing the reason for the proposed absence and the dates during which the absence would be expected to occur.
+In order to have requests for a leave of absence considered, the school will expect parents to contact the headteacher by completing an exceptional leave request form prior to taking this leave at least two weeks prior to the proposed start date of the leave of absence, providing the reason for the proposed absence and the dates during which the absence would be expected to occur.
 All requests for absence will be handled by the headteacher - the decision to grant or refuse the request will be at the sole discretion of the headteacher, taking the best interests of the pupil and the impact on the pupil's education into account.
 The headteacher's decision is not subject to appeal; however, the school will pay careful consideration to the reasons parents give exceptional leave requests and will be sensitive to the needs of the child and the family.

-Any requests for leave during term time will be considered on an individual basis and the pupil's previous attendance record will be taken into account.
+Any requests for leave during term time will be considered on an individual basis and the pupil's previous attendance record will be considered.
 Where the absence is granted, the headteacher will determine the length of time that the pupil can be away from school.

-The school is not likely to grant leaves of absence for the purposes of family holidays unless it can be proven that for employment or other reasons a holiday cannot be taken in the thirteen weeks of annual school holidays.
+The school is not likely to grant leaves of absence for the purposes of family holidays as the DfE have said "there is no reason to take holidays in term time."

+Where term time leave request is denied, parents/carers will be notified in writing with the reasons why.
 Requests for leave will not be granted in the following circumstances:

 - In the first two weeks of a new school year - Immediately before and during statutory assessment periods.
 Statutory assessment dates will be given to parents as early as possible in the new school year. - In most cases, when a pupil's attendance record shows any unauthorised absence.
 The headteacher may use discretion for a minimal number of unauthorised late codes. - Where a pupil's authorised absence record is already above 10% for any reason.
-For requests received in the first half term of the new school year, attendance data from the previous school year will be used. - Holidays requests where parents do not provide evidence that a holiday cannot be taken in the 13 weeks of annual school holidays. - Where the reason for exceptional leave request is clearly not exceptional and could normally be expected to happen for most children and families e.g. a milestone birthday celebration
+For requests received in the first half term of the new school year, attendance data from the previous school year will be used. - Where the reason for exceptional leave request is clearly not exceptional and could normally be expected to happen for most children and families e.g. a milestone birthday celebration